dreamcatcher-tech/network/Inbox/2023-09-22 1343 be nice to supply a stack trace in frozen form with bug reports.md

 >[!danger] Depends:

-If could provide the exact execution we were doing, and
+If could provide the exact execution we were doing, and point at what is wrong, this is the easiest possible repro.